ImaginativeShohag/imaginativeshohag.github.io/README.md

 ## Note

-All the `.html` files are prefixed with `.liquid.html` or `-liquid.html` and set those file types as Liquid in the IDE.
+All the files with front matter are prefixed with `.liquid.html`, `.liquid.xml` or `.liquid.json` etc. I also set those file types as Liquid in the IDE.
 So that the IDE can give the right syntax highlighting and code formatting.

 ## Licence